Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-Basics of German Shepherd Obedience Training
+German Shepherds Need Obedience Training

-While taking your shepherd to an obedience class is always a good idea, here are some basics to get you started:
+While taking your shepherd to an obedience training class is always a good idea, here are some basics to get you started:

 Dogs that are yelled at and cowed during training will be aggressive and unpredictable as adults (because that is how he views your behavior).
 Dogs that are firmly, but lovingly corrected, given plenty of attention and praise, and are rewarded for good behavior, are well-adjusted adults.

-Some owners will start their Alsatian off in the crate from day one.
+Some owners will start their dog off in the crate from day one.
 If this is your plan, you need to have everyone in your family on board.
-Your puppy will probably cry and cry while he is the crate and you will start to believe that you are torturing the poor thing.
-If you want your dog to come to understand the purpose of his crate and to love it, you will have to be strong for these first couple of nights while he is crying in his crate.
+Your puppy will probably cry and cry while he is in the crate and you will start to believe that you are torturing the poor thing.
+If you want your dog to come to understand the purpose of his crate and to love it, you will have to be strong for the first couple of nights while he is crying in his crate.
 Eventually, he will learn to soothe himself and to recognize his crate for what it is, his den.

-Leash Training Your GSD
+Leash Training Your German Shepherd

-The size and power of a German shepherd makes it very important to properly leash train your dog.
-Leash training will be one of your first German shepherd obedience lessons.
+The size and power of this breed make it very important to properly leash train your dog.
+Leash training will be one of your first obedience lessons.
 It will teach him to listen to you and to respond to your movements, instead of trying to direct you on the lease.
-The right sized leash is important—it should be short enough to give you control, but long enough that it is not tight.
+The right-sized leash is important—it should be short enough to give you control, but long enough that it is not tight.